learnrusttogether/exercises/README.md

 ## Background Requirements

-* Complete [Rust Programming Language for Beginners](https://www.udemy.com/course/the-rust-programming-language-for-beginners/) course or read [The Rust Programming Language](https://doc.rust-lang.org/book/).
+* Complete [The Rust Programming Language for Beginners](https://www.udemy.com/course/the-rust-programming-language-for-beginners/) course or read [The Rust Programming Language](https://doc.rust-lang.org/book/).
 * Enthusiasm and a willingness to take your Rust Programming skills to the next level.

 ## Available Exercises